ryanbartolay/simple-bank-system/README.md

         cd simple-bank-system-web
         mvn spring-boot:run

+    Running the application includes:
+    - Creation of the database *bank*
+    - Creation of tables *account, transaction, user* and columns
+    - Initialization of records
-    > This will run the project as standalone,
+    - This will run the project as standalone
-    > Table columns and Initial data will be installed.

 3. Open browser to **localhost:9012**